brainfury75/vyanjo-backend/planning.md

 - `latitude`: Optional, decimal (-90 to 90)
 - `longitude`: Optional, decimal (-180 to 180)
 - `commonPointId`: Optional, must exist if provided
-- `phoneNumber`: Optional, 10-15 digits with optional +91 prefix
+- `phoneNumber`: Optional, 10-15 digits
 - `isPrimary`: Optional boolean

 **Business Logic**:
-1. If this is user's first address, automatically set `isPrimary = true` regardless of request value
+1. Count existing addresses for user
+2. If count = 0: Force `isPrimary = true` (first address is always primary)
-2. If `isPrimary = true` in request, update all other user addresses to `isPrimary = false`
+3. If `isPrimary = true` in request: Update all other user addresses to `isPrimary = false`
+4. If `commonPointId` provided: Verify it exists
-3. Create address record
+5. Create address record with `user_id = req.user.id`

 **Response (201)**:
 ```json